A HISTORY OF THE VERMONT RAIL SYSTEM

 INNOVATION FOR NOW AND THE FUTURE

-Today the VRS operates over 350 miles of track via the Green Mountain Railroad, Washington County Railroad Connecticut River Division, Washington County Railroad Montpelier & Barre Division, New York and Ogdensburg Railroad, Clarendon & Pittsford Railroad and the Vermont Railway.
+Today the VRS operates over 400 miles of track via the Green Mountain Railroad, Washington County Railroad Connecticut River Division, Washington County Railroad Montpelier & Barre Division, New York and Ogdensburg Railroad, Clarendon & Pittsford Railroad, New England Southern Railroad, and the Vermont Railway.
 The company now has a family of over 150 dedicated railroaders.
 The VRS operates passenger services under the Green Mountain Railroad, running seasonal excursions and dinner trains.
 The VRS hauls over 25,000 freight cars each year, with nearly 90% of traffic serving Vermont businesses.

 The company maintains interchanges with: Canadian Pacific, CSX Transportation, New England Central, Central Maine & Quebec, Pan Am Southern, Norfolk Southern, and Canadian National Railway (via NECR), and hosts Amtrak’s Ethan Allen Express, which runs daily between Rutland, VT., and New York City.
 Their six interchange points allow customers to efficiently utilize a variety of rates and routes that best suit their individual needs.